-All painted signposts, litter barrels and stands, bulletin boards, water pumps, gates shall be painted every two years beginning in the first year of the contract.
+All painted signposts, litter barrels and stands, bulletin boards, water pumps, and gates shall be repainted every two years beginning in the first year of the contract.
 New CXT concrete toilets should not need paint other than routine touch up or graffiti removal.
-Toilet painting will be coordinated with the project manager.
-The project manager will specify the paint and stain type and color standards for all structures.
+Toilet painting will be coordinated with the project director.
+The project director will specify the paint and stain type and color standards for all structures.